 We investigate the implications of introducing a defined contribution (DC) pension plan that offers more flexibility than typical plans do.
 We model the first and second tiers of a pension system, where the second tier is a DC pension plan, and embed it into a life-cycle portfolio choice model.
 We find that a fixed, "rigid", contribution rate is at odds with optimal consumption-savings behavior.
 It backloads individuals' consumption and does not offer any insurance against shocks.
 To address this, we propose a flexible design.
 The design is based on a rule of thumb for the contribution rate.
-The rule takes age, labor income, and stock market participation outside the pension system as inputs.
+The rule takes age and the ratio of the DC balance to income as inputs.
 The rule leads to the same average replacement rate as the fixed contribution rate but at a lower cross-sectional dispersion.
 There are substantial welfare gains associated with this design.
-The average gain is three percent of consumption and essentially nobody lose.
+The average gain is 3.3 percent of consumption and nobody loses.